Quickits/Mod/README.md

 # Mod
-🧩 Mod is a modular android app architecture
+🧩 Mod is a modular android app architecture to driven Quickits developing